 Instructions

 Place the water into a small bowl.
-Sprinkle the gelatin into the water and combine well.
-Let the mixture sit for a few minutes until the gelatin becomes slightly solid.
+Sprinkle gelatin into the water and combine well.
+Let the mixture sit for a few minutes until the softened gelatin becomes slightly solid.

-Combine the sugar, milk, heavy cream, orange juice and orange zest in a large saucepan.
-Bring the mixture to a simmer over medium heat, whisking until the sugar dissolves.
+Combine the sugar, milk, heavy cream, orange juice and orange zest in a small saucepan.
+Bring the cream mixture to a simmer over medium heat, whisking until the sugar dissolves.

-Add the gelatin mixture and whisk until it is totally dissolved.
+Stir gelatin mixture into the cream and orange juice mixture and whisk until it is totally dissolved.
 Remove the pan from the heat and stir in the vanilla.

-Divide evenly between six four ounce ramekins or small bowls.
+Divide the panna cotta mixture evenly between six four ounce ramekins or small bowls.
 Each ramekin will take about a ½ cup of the mixture.

 Refrigerate for at least 4 hours uncovered until it is set.